Public Adjuster Plymouth MN

 Once we achieve your target settlement, we oversee payment, coordinate contractor work, and ensure all costs are covered and documented.
 We manage holdback release and verify that repairs meet building code.

 We track check disbursement, release holdback funds only after completion inspection, and confirm contractors are paid in full.
-We also document final results for your records and ensure your home is restored to pre-loss condition under MN §65A.10.
+We also document final results for your records and ensure your home is restored to pre-loss condition, with any code-upgrade costs claimed under §65A.10 ordinance-or-law coverage where the policy allows.
 If the carrier balks or underfunds, we escalate to appraisal or litigation.
 Our goal: settlement in your hand and your home rebuilt—not a deal that leaves you short.

 Minnesota Statutes That Force Insurers to Pay Plymouth Property Damage Claims in Full